MicrosoftDocs/windows-itpro-docs/devices/hololens/holographic-home.md

 To close an app that uses 2D view, gaze at it, then select **Close**.

-To close an app that uses holographic view, use the bloom gesture (or tap your wrist) to leave holographic view, then select **Close**.
+To close an app that uses holographic view, use the bloom gesture to leave holographic view, then select **Close**.

 ## Pin apps